json-everything/json-everything/tools/ApiDocsGenerator/release-notes/rn-json-pointer.md

 ## Architecture change

-`JsonPointer` is now a struct which holds the complete pointer string.
+`JsonPointer` now holds the complete pointer string instead of individual segments.
 Segments are now exposed via an indexer and return `ReadOnlySpan<char>`s which contain the JSON-Pointer-encoded segment.
 Use `JsonPointer.SegmentEquals()` for zero-allocation string comparisons or the `.GetSegmentName()` to decode to a string.

 `RelativeJsonPointer` as likewise been updated to a struct.